bsb395/community-starter-kit/README.md

 # welcome bot: A Probot App

-This is a new app lets edit
+This is a new app lets edit, im edinting locally and committing it

 ## What it does